From championing inclusion to creating award-winning programmes, we have much to be proud of this year thanks to the brilliant people we work with.

 7. We made 12.4% work in Uganda

 We completed Make 12.4% Work, our disability inclusion initiative in Uganda.
-The five-year programme, which put young people with disabilities at its heart, has been a huge success with 151 development organisations, businesses, schools and a government ministry signing up to the programme as members.
+The four-year programme, which put young people with disabilities at its heart, has been a huge success with 151 development organisations, businesses, schools and a government ministry signing up to the programme as members.
 Not only has it trained a whole generation of young people with disabilities to become Disability Inclusion Facilitators (DIFs), but it has also opened up employment opportunities for people with disabilities.

 In total, Make 12.4% Work trained 3,231 people in businesses and development organisations on disability awareness and disability inclusive programming.
 The programme directly supported 468 people with disabilities through soft skills training, work placements and others, and led to our members reaching 7,087 people with disabilities with livelihood projects and skills development programmes.
 The project improved understanding and respect for the skills that people with disabilities bring to any workplace.
 It also raised the profile and confidence of people with disabilities.